 bluegreenbelize.com | Pictures Gallery

-Sustainable wooden boat of Sarteneja, founder Edward Mark R.; Eco-friendly innovations and traditional boat development; bio-epoxy (Super Sap from Entropy Resins, distributed in Belize), hardwood replant action (Mahogany), hemp caulking, etc.
+Sustainable wooden boat of Sarteneja, founder Edward M. R.; Eco-friendly innovations on traditional boats; bio-epoxy (Super Sap from Entropy Resins, distributor in Belize), hardwood nursery and replant (Mahogany).
+Flax cloth for composite.

 Traditional boat of Sarteneja:

 The keel, stern and bow are made of "granadillo" or cocobolo: http://en.wikipedia.org/wiki/Dalbergia_retusa